The Best Fall Drink Pumpkin Hot Chocolate

 Milk

-The creamy base; whole milk makes it richest, but any plant-based milk works for a lighter cup.
+This is the creamy base; while whole milk makes it richest, any plant-based milk works for a lighter cup.

 Pumpkin puree